 The Eco-Lighthouse in brief

-The Eco-Lighthouse certification scheme is Norway’s most widely used environmental management system, with nearly 5000 valid certificates.
+The Eco-Lighthouse (ELH) certification scheme is Norway’s most widely used environmental management system, with nearly 5000 valid certificates.
 Through easily-implemented, concrete, relevant and profitable (in the widest sense: local, regional, global) measures, enterprises can improve their environmental performance, control their environmental impact and prove their dedication to corporate responsibility.
-The Eco-Lighthouse is a valuable tool for authorities and for small, medium- sized and large organisations in the quest for sustainability and increased eco-efficiency.
-The Eco- Lighthouse certification scheme integrates environmental management and both internal and external environmental measures, into the Norwegian Regulations relating to Systematic Health, Environmental and Safety Activities in Enterprises (Internal Control Regulations).
-Being Eco- Lighthouse certified thus equals full compliance with the Internal Control Regulations and with the relevant environmental regulations pertaining to the enterprise.
+The Eco-Lighthouse is a valuable tool for authorities and for small, medium-sized and large enterprises in the quest for sustainability and increased eco-efficiency.
+The Eco-Lighthouse certification scheme integrates environmental management and both internal and external environmental measures, into the Norwegian Regulations relating to Systematic Health, Environmental and Safety Activities in Enterprises (Internal Control Regulations).
+Being Eco-Lighthouse certified thus equals full compliance with the Internal Control Regulations and with the relevant environmental regulations pertaining to the enterprise.

 A short history

 The Eco-Lighthouse Foundation started as a local project in Kristiansand, Norway in 1996.
 In 2000 it was expanded to a national project, funded by the Norwegian Ministry of the Environment.
 In 2004, when the project period ended, the The Eco-Lighthouse scheme was evaluated and the not-for-profit Eco-Lighthouse Foundation established by central organisations in the Norwegian local and national governance and business community, including several large municipalities and the main business and labour interest organisations.
 From 2006 onwards, the Foundation has been self-financing.